 CLASSROOM PARTIES: Classroom and holiday parties are scheduled at the discretion of the teacher.
+Participation in parties other than students is at the discretion of the teacher.
 As privileges, these can be removed or individuals removed from participation.

-CODE OF CONDUCT: Students attending the St. Stephens Lutheran School are expected to project a positive image of themselves, their school, and most importantly, our Lord.
+code of conduct: Students attending the St. Stephens Lutheran School are expected to project a positive image of themselves, their school, and most importantly, our Lord.
 Student conduct is also expected to show consideration for fellow students and staff, creating a harmonious and Christian atmosphere for learning.
-Whether offline or online. you are representing St. Stephens at all times.
+Whether offline or online, you are representing St. Stephens at all times.
 Please keep this in mind as you interact, create, and share in the digital world.
 These rules and regulations apply to all students attending school or school-sponsored activities.
-Students. too, have a responsibility to report to school authorities their knowledge of other students' possession of weapons, drugs, alcohol, or other items that pose a potential danger to students, as well as bullying, harassing or verbal abuse incidents.
+Students, too, have a responsibility to report to school authorities their knowledge of other students' possession of weapons, drugs, alcohol, or other items that pose a potential danger to students, as well as bullying, harassing or verbal abuse incidents.